 Discussion

-The aim of this study was to see whether showing people how long they switch on average reduces the number and length of their switches.
-The results show that people can benefit from receiving feedback on the length of their switches: participants made shorter switches, were faster to complete the task, and made fewer errors.
-These findings suggest that shorter switches can lead to better task performance, and are in line with previous studies connecting the duration of an interruption to its disruptiveness (Altmann et al., 2017; Monk et al., 2008).
+The aim of this first study was to see whether showing people how long they switched away from a task on average reduced the number and length of their switches.
+We found that participants made shorter switches, were faster to complete the task, and made fewer errors.
+These results are important, as shortening interruptions may provide substantial benefits in work: it can make people less distracted and more focused on their current task, which can lead to higher productivity [reference].
+The improvements we found in data entry accuracy and completion time are also in line with previous experimental studies showing shorter interruptions improve task performance (Altmann et al., 2017; Monk et al., 2008).
+In these experimental studies, the length of the interruptions was controlled by the experimenters.
+Our study contributes to this body of work by exploring ways to shorten self-interruptions, where the length of the interruptions is controlled by users themselves.

+[TODO: discuss long IKIs, suggests that in addition to window switches, people also self-interrupted with task window in focus]